open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-If the value of the field follows the pattern "ORG-XXXX" then <a href="operations.md#get-the-organization-for-a-company">get the organization for the company</a> whose `cbc:ID` is equal to the value of the field. or
-If the value of the field follows the pattern "TPO-XXXX" then <a href="operations.md#get-the-organization-for-a-touchpoint">get the organization for the touchpoint</a> whose `cbc:ID` is equal to the value of the field.
-Add 'reviewBody, to the organization's `.roles` array.
+<a href="operations.md#get-the-organization-for-an-organization-technical-identifier-reference">Get the organization for the organization technical identifier reference</a> and add 'reviewBody, to the organization's `.roles` array.

 ```xml
 <cac:AppealReceiverParty>